kkmcoursera/getcleandata/README.md

 -- Perform some clean-up activity: Remove unneeded columns, fix column headings

--- Write results to a CSV format out file, in the original folder as the input
+-- Write results to a text format output file, in the original folder as the input